Overcoming trauma, strengthening resilience

 Support for survivors of gender-based violence (GBV) in South Africa

 In South Africa, gender-based violence (GBV) often goes unreported, especially in townships and rural areas, where affected women and girls often receive too little support.
-With our local partner organisation LifeLine, we support survivors of sexual abuse and offer medical, psychological and legal help.
+With our local partner organization LifeLine, we support survivors of sexual abuse and offer medical, psychological and legal help.

 Foto: Mawande Kheswa